-In our opinion, a typical benchtop milling machine worktable should provide more than 20 inches in the length and 6 inches in the width to support at least medium scale projects.
+In our opinion, a typical benchtop milling machine worktable should provide more than 20 inches in the length and 6 inches in the width to support at least a medium-scale project.
 You could still use the smaller one as you know more about your own needs.

 2. Z-axis Travel Distance

-The maximum distance between spindle and worktable is important to consider.
+The maximum distance between the spindle and the work table is important to consider.
 During working, you will use a vice, cutting tool, and cutting tool holder which will reduce the space.
 If your workpiece is too tall, surely it’s not able to get machined.
 For X and Y-axis travel distance, it’s also important to figure out in case of dealing with a long or wide workpiece.
 But it’s not as crucial as the Z travel distance.